Chris Christie: There Is No One With More Influence Over Trump Than Jared Kushner

 Your purchase helps support NPR programming.
 How?

 In terms of what stood out about the content, I can't talk about that because it's classified.
 But what I can tell you ... is how incredibly inappropriate I thought Michael Flynn was.
-He was demeaning to the people who were briefing us, he interrupted them.
+He was demeaning to the people who were briefing us; he interrupted them.
 He disagreed with them frequently.
 He was just completely out of control.

 And you describe Flynn in the book as a "walking car crash."